ornl-sava/redis-row-stream/README.md

 ## Usage

-For each incoming message, this module will output a corresponding pubsub message, on the specified channel, sent to the specified Redis instance.
+For each incoming message, this module will persist the data to the specified Redis instance.

-This example (based on one of the test cases) reads in a json file with an array of items, parses them, and sends each items to the pubsub stream.
+This example (based on one of the test cases) reads in a json file with an array of items, parses them, and sends each items to Redis.

-    var RedisRowStream = require('../redis-row-stream.js')
+    var RedisRowStream = require('redis-row-stream')
       , fs = require('fs')
       , path = require('path')

     var inFile = path.join('test', 'input', 'simpleData.json')
-      , opts = { keyPrefix:"simpleRowTest"
+      , opts = {
+          keyPrefix:"simpleRowTest"
         , index:false
         , indexedFields:[]
         , serverAddress: "localhost"
         , serverPort:6379
-        , redisOpts: {} }
+        , redisOpts: {}
+      }

-    var testStream = new RedisRowStream(opts)
+    var redisStream = new RedisRowStream(opts)

     fs.readFile(inFile, function (err, data) {
       if (err) throw err
       data = JSON.parse(data)
       for(var i=0; i<data.length; i++){
-        testStream.write(data[i]);
+        redisStream.write(data[i]);
       }
     })

 Rather than sending items with .write(), a more typical example may simply pipe several streams together, for example:

-    var util = require('util')
+    var RedisRowStream = require('redis-row-stream')
-      , RedisRowStream = require('regex-stream')
+      , RegexStream = require('regex-stream')

     var input = require('fs').createReadStream('./data.txt', {encoding:'utf-8'})
       , parser = {